DataDog/datadog-api-client-go/api/v2/datadog/docs/SecurityFilterCreateRequest.md

 ### NewSecurityFilterCreateRequest

-`func NewSecurityFilterCreateRequest(data SecurityFilterCreateData, ) *SecurityFilterCreateRequest`
+`func NewSecurityFilterCreateRequest(data SecurityFilterCreateData) *SecurityFilterCreateRequest`

-NewSecurityFilterCreateRequest instantiates a new SecurityFilterCreateRequest object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewSecurityFilterCreateRequest instantiates a new SecurityFilterCreateRequest object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewSecurityFilterCreateRequestWithDefaults

 `func NewSecurityFilterCreateRequestWithDefaults() *SecurityFilterCreateRequest`

-NewSecurityFilterCreateRequestWithDefaults instantiates a new SecurityFilterCreateRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewSecurityFilterCreateRequestWithDefaults instantiates a new SecurityFilterCreateRequest object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetData